openHPI/xikolo-ios/README.md

 - use Unix-style line endings (LF)

 ### Localization
 We use [BartyCrouch](https://github.com/Flinesoft/BartyCrouch) to ensure a complete localization of the applications.
-Simple run `fastlane localize` to add entries for missing localizations in storyboard files and `NSLocalizedString` usages.
+Simple run `bundle exec fastlane localize` to add entries for missing localizations in storyboard files and `NSLocalizedString` usages.
 Here are some tips to promote a consistent usage:

 #### Exlusion of storyboard elements
 Add `#bc-ignore!` to 'Comment For Localizer' box in the utilities pane instead of adding `#bc-ignore!` to the elements value.